mohuangx/mohuangx.github.io/index.md

 <br/>

 Hi there!
-My name is Mo Huang and I'm a Senior Scientist in Biostatistics at Merck working on early oncology clinical trials and biomarkers.
+My name is Mo Huang and I'm an Associate Principal Scientist in Biostatistics at Merck working on early oncology clinical trials and biomarkers.

 I received a PhD in Statistics at The Wharton School of the University of Pennsylvania.